tungtose/sickle_ui/README.md

 #### `build`

 `build` requires a simple callback that accepts a `StyleBuilder` instance to setup the entity style.
-This style builder is immediatelly evaluated to generate the `DynamicStyle` that will be copied to entities.
+This style builder is immediatelly evaluated to generate the `DynamicStyle` that will be cloned to entities.
 Switching context on the style builder emits a warning.
 This is because the target context cannot be known at compile time.